 A secondhand bookshop with a stacked approach to shelving, that rewards a good browse.

 When he painted this piece in 1886, John Singer Sargent said: "I am to paint several portraits in the country and three ugly women at Sheffield, dingy hole."
 Nevertheless, it's one of our Jane's top 3 Sheffield artworks.

 A fire station turned roomy bar, specialising in lively gigs and DJ nights.

 A DIY record label, practice room and gig space, fuelling the fire of Sheffield’s alternative scene.

 An independent ice cream parlour on a working family farm in the gilded lands of Dungworth.
 With thirty flavours to choose from, the hardest decision you'll need to make is whether to plump for Ferrero Rocher or jam roly poly.

-A beautifully converted church that hosts student theatre, festival events and new performance.
+A beautifully converted church on the University of Sheffield campus, hosting student theatre, festival events and new performance.

 If there's such thing as a quintessential cosy pub then the Tav meets the criteria.
 It has corners that are best described as nooks, an open fire in winter, and an affectionate pet cat.
 It's also pretty much plastered in CAMRA certificates.

 Opened in 1959 and designed by noted architect Sir Basil Spence, this Grade II* listed church is a testament to modernism’s ability to deliver striking results within a minimal budget using basic materials (brick, steel, concrete and glass).

 This Grade II listed 1950s church was built under the direction of Sir Basil Spence.
 A glazed pathway connects its brick chapel to a bell tower decorated with a sculpture by Ronald Pope, depicting the church's namesake saint at the foot of Jesus.